 Wholesale Electricity Prices

-An understanding of the commodity cost is a key component to the negotiation of an electricity contract.
-It provides an understanding of when a contract should be settled and helps set target prices for the final retail rates.
+provides an understanding of when a contract should be settled and helps set target prices for the final retail rates.

 Up-to-date price information is available in our client login portal.